RIR360/development/journal/2025/february.md

 ## 02/22/2025
 - Remember there are two types of energy good and evil.
 - Energy is an essential thing that we often don't realize.
+- Those energies exists that we can't see but we have to choose the good one.